Freesia leichtlinii subsp. alba

 Description

 Freesia leichtlinii subsp. alba is a geophyte, i.e. a plant that produces underground buds (bulbs, corms, tubers or rhizomes).
 In this case, the underground part is a corm, conical in shape, about 10 mm wide at the base, and covered with tunics of finely netted fibres.
 Freesia leichtlinii subsp. alba is deciduous; growing in autumn to winter, flowering in spring and dormant in summer.
-Several leaves are produced, they are usually upright, and are sword-shaped, tapering to a sharp point.
-The leaves and flowering stem are roughly the same height, 120-400 mm.
+Several leaves are produced, they are usually inclined or nearly upright, and are sword-shaped, tapering to a sharp point.
+The leaves and flowering stem are roughly the same height, 200-500 mm.

 Distribution and habitat